 The biggest disadvantage of using plugin-faciliated remote access is although it lets you access the most important functions, such as webcam feed and the ability to cancel a print, it doesn't give you access to the original OctoPrint UI.
 It can occasionally become an issue when, for example, you want to remotely power off the printer using PSU plugin.

 I'll list these piping service one by one and comment on the differences between them.

-Disclaimer: I'm the author of OctoPrint Anywhere.
+Disclaimer: I'm the author of OctoPrint Anywhere and The Spaghetti Detective.